Isiwtz/buzzer/README.md

 ## Some important information

-+ The purpose of that small website is to provide a tool to display three buzzers and a score counter
++ The purpose of that small website is to provide a tool to display three buzzers and a score counter on a phone
 + It is responsive
 + It was introduced in october 2020
 + The last modification dates from 12/27/2020